 Continue to add as many words as you would like by selecting Add Translation, and repeating the process.
 Filling in the lowest entry and selecting Enter on the keyboard will also automatically create another entry.

 Note that you can still import vocabulary from other lists or from a spreadsheet, by selecting Import at the top of the screen.

 Give your list a name by selecting the title and typing it in.
 Then click Save List.

-Your list will now be showing up in your Private Workspace folder.
+Your list will now be showing up in your My Content folder.
 You can assign it as a task or quick test and if you would like to make it visible to other teachers or students, move it to your school's folders.